yagamy4680/OSXey/README.md

 To-Do List
 ------------

-* Loop for assigning color variables (smaller code)
+* Kernal is not Darwin, it's XNU - Change This
 * Better way to install (don't dump straight into /bin , maybe install script?)
-* Look into logo allignment in code (match what is dispalyed)
 * Better way of choosing package manager (maybe as option rather then config?)
-* Kernal is not Darwin, it's XNU - Change This
 * Look into $terminalText bug.
 Maybe find a better way of displaying colors then current method.
+* Look into logo allignment in code (match what is dispalyed) Loop for assigning color variables (smaller code)

 Credit
 ------